08 Staff, assistants, volunteers and students' policy

 that the equipment in their designated area is used appropriately and that it is left tidy at the end of the session.

-- Volunteers and parent helpers give additional support
+- Volunteers and parent/carer helpers give additional

-for busy areas or to track or observe children.
+support for busy areas or to track or observe children.

-- Volunteers and parent helpers inform colleagues where
+- Volunteers and parent/carer helpers inform colleagues

-they are going if they leave the room at any time.
+where they are going if they leave the room at any time.

-access to children; they do not take them into a separate room for an activity or toileting and do not take them off premises.
+unsupervised access to children; they do not take them into a separate room for an activity or toileting and do not take them off premises.

-- The setting manager can direct volunteers and parent
+- The setting manager can direct volunteers and

-helpers to join those outside if the numbers of children warrant additional numbers of staff available.
+parent/carer helpers to join those outside if the numbers of children warrant additional numbers of staff available.

 social conversation with colleagues while they are with children.

-to engage in ‘sustained shared interaction’ with children and do not interrupt activities led by colleagues.
+colleagues to engage in ‘sustained shared interaction’ with children and do not interrupt activities led by colleagues.

-- Sufficient volunteers and parent helpers are available
+- Sufficient volunteers and parent/carer helpers are

-to support staff at story times.
+available to support staff at story and other circle times.

-08.3 Student placement
+placement

 Qualifications and

-training make an important contribution to the quality of care and education.
-As part of our commitment, we may offer placements to students undertaking relevant qualifications/training.
-We aim to
+training make an important contribution to the quality of care and education at Woodlands Preschool.
+As part of our commitment, we may offer placements to students

-provide students experiences that will contribute to the successful completion of their studies and provide examples of quality practice in early years care and education.
+undertaking relevant qualifications/training.
+We aim to provide students experiences that will contribute to the successful completion of their studies and provide examples of quality practice in

 - The setting manager ensures that students meet the